stargate-bukkit/Stargate-Bukkit/README.md

-freegatesgreen - Enable to make gates that won't cost the player money show up as green toowner - Whether the money from gate-use goes to the owner or nobody maxgates - If non-zero, will define the maximum amount of gates allowed on any network. lang - The language to use (Included languages: en, de) destMemory - Whether to set the first destination as the last used destination for all gates ignoreEntrance - Set this option to true to not check the entrance of a gate on startup.
+freegatesgreen - Enable to make gates that won't cost the player money show up as green toowner - Whether the money from gate-use goes to the owner or nobody maxgates - If non-zero, will define the maximum amount of gates allowed on any network. chosenLanguage - The language to use (Included languages: en, de) destMemory - Whether to set the first destination as the last used destination for all gates ignoreEntrance - Set this option to true to not check the entrance of a gate on startup.
 This is a workaround for snowmen breaking gates. handleVehicles - Whether or not to handle vehicles going through gates.
 Set to false to disallow vehicles (Manned or not) going through gates.